BirdeeHub/shelua/README.md

 The each command function returns a structure that contains the `__input` field, so nested functions can be used to make a pipeline.

-Note that the commands are not running in parallel (because Lua can only handle one I/O loop at a time).
-So the inner-most command is executed, its output is read, the the outer command is execute with the output redirected etc.

 ``` lua
 local sh = require('sh')